apausa/pokedex/README.md

 # pokedex

-Frontend application built in Vanilla JavaScript and SCSS.
+Pokédex built in Vanilla JavaScript and SCSS.
 Fetching data from PokéAPI.